← Back to Blog·Mar 16, 2026·7 min read

 Cohort Analysis

-Cohort analysis groups visitors by shared characteristics — sign-up date, acquisition channel, or first action — and tracks their behavior over time.
-This is particularly useful for SaaS products and subscription businesses where retention and engagement trends matter more than raw traffic volume.
-Cohort analysis typically requires user-level tracking with cookies or authentication.
+Groups visitors by shared characteristics — sign-up date, acquisition channel, or first action — and tracks behavior over time.
+Particularly useful for SaaS products and subscription businesses where retention and engagement trends matter more than raw traffic volume.
+Typically requires user-level tracking with cookies or authentication.

 Common Tracking Mistakes and How to Fix Them